Hard waste collection

-This collection only occurs once a year and is for properties using Council's domestic waste collection service.
+Council provides a free kerbside hard waste collection once a year for residential properties using Council's domestic waste collection service.

-Moruya, South Head, Garlandtown, Glenduart, Pollwombra, Malabar, Percy Davis, Bimbimbie, Mogo
+- 10 August 2020: Moruya, South Head, Garlandtown, Glenduart, Pollwombra, Malabar Drive, Percy Davis Drive

 What items will be collected?

 We will collect:

 - garden tools